firstcontributions/first-contributions/additional-material/Things a non Programmer can do.md

 Working with Code
 Programmers of all experience levels can help with the code in the project.
 Don't think that you have to be a coding genius to make real contributions to your favorite project.
 If your work involves modification to the code, investigate the method that the project uses for getting code from contributors.
 Each project has its own workflow, so ask about how to do it before you set out to submit code.

 For example, the PostgreSQL project is very rigorous in its process: Code modifications are sent in patch form to a mailing list where core developers scrutinize every aspect of the change.
-On the other end is a project like Parrot where it's easy to get commit privileges to the codebase.
+On the otherhand there is a project like Parrot where it's easy to get commit privileges to the codebase.
 If the project uses GitHub, there may be a workflow that uses the pull request feature of GitHub.
 No two projects are the same.

 Whenever you modify code, make sure that you act as a responsible member of the community and keep your code style to match the rest of the codebase.
 The code you add or modify should look like the rest.
 You might not like the bracing style or the handling of spaces for indentation, but it's rude to submit a code change that doesn't match the existing standards.
 It's the same as saying "I don't like your style, and I think mine is better, so you should do it my way."